by, Liz Rutledge

 One of SustainableThree.com’s offerings is helping with compost start-up.
 After a brief interview, I can help you find a composter in your budget and a collection bucket for your kitchen.
 Then, it’s just a matter of collecting the right materials and giving it a weekly or bi-weekly stir.
 We set up the composter and get your composter cooking.
 If you want to learn the setup process, we can work together.
 Or, I can set it up and give quick instructions on how to maintain it.
 Once it’s set up, keeping it going is easy – just feed it and stir it regularly.

-Sign up for a Composting Consultation in the month of June and you’ll receive my “Composting Made Easy” guide FREE
+Sign up for a Composting Consultation and you’ll receive my “Composting Made Easy” guide FREE

 Sign up here for more information: